 I just watched another one of those “Biblical mysteries explained” documentaries where they explained how the cities of Sodom and Gommorah were actually destroyed as the result of an asteroid hitting Europe and the subsequent fallout.

-The science was interesting, resuscitator and the show seemed to take an almost apologetic approach toward the faithful as if to say, this “hey, no hard feelings.
+The science was interesting, and the show seemed to take an almost apologetic approach toward the faithful as if to say, “hey, no hard feelings.
 Go on believing in your stories if they make you feel good, but we’ve just uncovered the truth behind your myth.”

 I’m always frustrated at the incredibly simplistic view people take of the “could there really be a God in light of all that science has taught us?”
 As if a) human beings have a monopoly on all the there is to know and b) just knowing how something happened somehow explains everything.

 First, let me say that you won’t get a typical creationist type of argument from me.
 You know, the kind that gets Christians ridiculed for checking their brains at the door.
 Nor will you find me trying to counter what science has uncovered, as though facts could somehow be ignored.